How does this company make money?

 Who depends on this company?

-The PJM regional grid operator experiences frequency regulation gaps when Fluence battery systems go offline.
-Chilean mining companies such as Codelco face production interruptions when AES wind farms reduce output.
-Residential customers in Indianapolis and Columbus lose power during outages affecting AES Indiana and AES Ohio distribution networks.
+The PJM regional grid operator faces frequency regulation gaps when Fluence battery systems go offline.
+Codelco and other Chilean mining companies face production interruptions when AES wind farms cut output.
+Residential customers in Indianapolis and Columbus lose power during outages on the AES Indiana and AES Ohio networks.
 Industrial customers in Vietnam experience manufacturing delays when AES coal plants reduce generation.

 How does this company scale?